-How do you guarantee a safe outdoor learning experience?
+How does the Arboretum provide a safe outdoor learning experience?

-·Our instructors are highly qualified, enthusiastic individuals who receive background checks, take part in a rigorous interview process, and are first aid and CPR certified.
+- The Arboretum’s educators are highly qualified, enthusiastic individuals who take part in a rigorous interview process and are background checked prior to hire.

-· A minimum of one instructor for every ten children is present for any outdoor activity, and at least two instructors are present with each group, regardless of the size.
+- A minimum of one educator for every ten children is present for any outdoor activity, and a minimum of two adults are present with each group regardless of the size.

-· During on-site overnight campouts as well as off-site day trips, a minimum of one adult instructor will be present with every six children.
+- During aquatic activities, overnight camp outs and off-site day trips, a minimum of one educator will be present for every six children.

-· As an additional precaution, Campus Police Officers are present on Arboretum grounds during hours of operation and are on call during overnight camp outs.
+- As an additional precaution the Arboretum’s Campus Police Officers are present on Arboretum grounds during hours of operation and are on call during overnight camp outs.
 Officers are Emergency Medical Technician certified.

-A rising grade is the grade the child will enter into during the 2014-2015 school year.
+- Rising grade refers to the grade your child will enter in the 2016-17 school year.